nitaiaharoni1/reddit-mcp/README.md

 ```

 ### Image Posts
-To post images to Reddit:
+To post images to Reddit with inline display:
-1. First, upload the image using `upload_image` with an image URL or base64 data
+1. First, upload the image using `upload_image` with an image URL or local file path
-2. Then use the returned Imgur URL in `submit_post` with `kind: "image"` or `kind: "link"`
+2. Then use the returned Reddit-hosted URL (i.redd.it) in `submit_post` with `kind: "link"`

+**Important:** Reddit's API does NOT support `kind="image"`.
+Use `kind="link"` with Reddit-hosted image URLs (i.redd.it) - they will display inline automatically.

 Example workflow:
 ```
 1. "Upload image from https://example.com/screenshot.png"
-2. "Post the uploaded image to r/programming with title 'My Project Screenshot' and kind 'image'"
+2. "Post the uploaded image to r/programming with title 'My Project Screenshot' and kind 'link'"
 ```

+**Note:** Image uploads require user authentication (REDDIT_USERNAME and REDDIT_PASSWORD).
+Images are uploaded to Reddit's native servers (i.redd.it) and will display inline when used with `kind="link"`.

 ## 🔧 Configuration